Attorneys make final arguments; jury begins deliberations in Bonner trial

 “Nobody is going to f**k with my family!”
 Geary shouted at the jury, repeating a statement she said Bonner made that night, during her closing statement on Friday afternoon during the final day of a five-day trial in St. Charles County Circuit Court.

 Public Defender Austin Smith inferred Kaelin Rickey, not Tiara Bonner, was looking for a fight that night.
-He replayed the video during which Kaelin said and her sisters Shannon and Karli helped attempt to cover up the crime.
+He replayed the video during which Kaelin demonstrated a kicking motion to people in the bar that night, and he believed her sisters Shannon and Karli helped attempt to cover up the crime.

 “They all saw what their little sister did,” Smith said during his closing statement.
 “The reason we’re here today with Tiara is to distract attention away from what Kaelin Rickey did.”